gillan-g/Blog/README.md

 ## Installation
-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns
+The following libraries are required: pandas, numpy, matplotlib.pyplot, seaborn
-%matplotlib inline
+Jupyter magic command %matplotlib inline

 The code should run with no issues using Python versions 3.*.